ronalexander/pymojo/README.md

 You can run `__get_scripts()` manually if you like.
 Doing so will get you a dictionary of scripts, but it will not update the cache.

+When you call `get_script` with `use_cache=False`, a successful script retrieval will cause the Mojo's cache to be updated with that data.